Storm before the silence

 Myself, carving a flying buttress image that was just presawn

 Jelle and I together made these figurines taking each a turn.
 Work on the griffins is on hold now for a while, because the church has a completion date set: In March the four arches should be complete and the tower finished.
 In 2020 the other forty flying buttress figurines on the other side of the church will follow.
-Next, to taste the atmosphere and see what has already been created for this church, on a visit to the scaffolds of St. Eusebius's church.
+Just, to taste the atmosphere and see what has already been created for this church, on visit to the scaffolds of St. Eusebius's church.

 If I felt that I was busy, then apparently someone else can still surpass that : I was called by the restoration stonemasons if I could take on part of their work, because they were even more busy.
 Construction is going well in the Netherlands.
 Everywhere there's a lack of professionals and contractors don't know how to finish all that work.
 When it rains there, it will be dripping on me, too.
 A few years ago I sometimes had some months without work, but that time is long past.
 So now I'm doing a -for me- quite unusual job, the stone carving of a block that is: the lower part of a finial, including the profiles, trefoils, pointed arches and crockets.
 After that, the carving of the ornaments follows.

 I have of course been doing this once before.
 But that was almost 15 years ago, so I had to really think about how I should handle this.
-For there is indeed a real difference between stonemasonry work and sculptural work.
+For there is indeed a real difference between stonemasonry parts and sculptural work.
 Stonemasonry is everything you can mark on the block of stone from a template.
 It is tight, geometric work, for which you need to work very systematically to keep everything exactly perpendicular and crisp.
 Sculptural parts are more organic.
 This involves shapes, style, tension in the lines, elegance, and the like.
 These two complement each other; in Gothic architecture, the one can not exist without the other .
 In this block the ornaments would fall under sculptural work, and everything else is stonemasonry work.
 Soon more about this this base part of the finial↑.

 Dom Church, Utrecht